AmanRathoreP/Anki-Addon-for-Multiple-Decks-Creation/README.md

   * Can be imported using the selection menu
 * Selection of multiple themes
   * Can specify custom theme
+* Works with QT5 as well as QT6

 ## Quick start